ahgroup/handelgroupwebsite/content/resources/resources.md

 exactly I did.
 That's especially true for anything Matlab or Fortran since I haven't used either in years.

 [TB Cough duration analysis](/files/software/Supercougher_Supplements.zip) - A zip file containing various supplementary R scripts and codebooks for a superspreading/supercoughing study in TB patients.
-The manuscript describing this work is currently under review.
+The manuscript describing this work is [here](/publication/2019-handel-ijtld/).

 [TB-MAC UGA Model](/files/software/TB_MAC_UGA.zip) - A file containing the R code and description of the model that was used by us to produce the results described in a multi-model project on TB intervention analysis.